-Salopek vs. IRS
+Salopek v.
+IRS

 TC Memo 1998-385

-Taxpayers can deduct expenses by estimating them – even if they have few if any records.
+Taxpayers can deduct expenses by estimating them – even if they have few, if any, records.

 In general, a taxpayer has the duty to keep good records substantiating the deductions claimed on a tax return.
 Partial records are acceptable, if they are sufficient to estimate the expense.

 The Tax Court ruled that the IRS’s failure to accept a taxpayer’s records to estimate the claimed deductions was unreasonable.
 It allowed the deductions, and then awarded the taxpayer $12,565 in attorney’s fees and costs.